Greater Grand Forks

 Living it up in the Grand Cities.

 Located on the Red River, Greater Grand Forks is a vibrant college town of more than 65,000.
-You'll find it is a safe and friendly community that is as passionate about UND as the students are.
+You'll find it's a safe and friendly community that's as passionate about UND as the students are.

 The City of Grand Forks has been recognized as one of the:

-- top 100 of America's best small cities by CNNMoney
+- top 100 of America's best small cities - CNNMoney

-- top 10 of the most secure U.S. cities with fewer than 150,000 residents by Sperling's BestPlaces
+- top 10 of the most secure U.S. cities with fewer than 150,000 residents - Farmers Insurance

-- top 20 College Towns in the American Institute for Economic Research's College Destinations Index
+- one of the top 20 college towns under 250,000 residents - American Institute for Economic Research's College Destinations Index

-- top 100 of the best communities for young people by America's Promise
+- top 100 of the best communities for young people - America's Promise

 With more than 2,200 acres of open space along the Red River, the Greenway of Greater Grand Forks is home to: